 One of the most difficult challenges facing memory manufacturers is finding a cost effective method of testing their products so they can minimize time to market and field failures/returns.
 To facilitate this costly and time consuming process they must incorporate the two (2) step testing process.
 Capital expenditures, for the equipment and manpower required to do this extensive testing, often result in budget overruns for various cost centers.

-Supports 16 DUT's in parallel testing.
+Support 16 DUT's in parallel testing

 Designed for Performance & Affordability